spacebeam/research/site/content/swarm.md

 + One computer is no computer swarm it needs at least 3 individual nodes.

-+ Additional computers that are running the “client” can request work from the swarm.
++ Additional computers that are running the “client” can request work from the computer swarm.

-+ If more computing power is required more computers can join or leave as necessary.
++ If more computing power is required more computers can join or leave the swarm as necessary.

 + Client computers can be of a variety of specifications.